jaminzoda/terra-antiqua/README.md

   * Create your own custom icon, replacing the default icon.png

-  * Modify your user interface by opening DEMBuilder_dialog_base.ui in Qt Designer
+  * Modify the user interface by opening DEMBuilder_dialog_base.ui in Qt Designer

   * You can use the Makefile to compile your Ui and resource files when you make changes.
 This requires GNU make (gmake)